bleacherreport/eslint-plugin-laws-of-the-game/README.md

 }
 ```

-Then configure the rules you want to use under the rules section.
+Then configure any rules you'd like to tweak under the `rules` section:

 ```json
 {